edgarp2017/SEproject/README.md

 ## Any pip or python command might be python3 and pip3 depending on what your default version of python is
 ### This project was developed using Django, Python3 and SQlite
 1. Install pip if not installed already **(package manager) pip commands are executed from the terminal**
-2. Clone project to a directory of your choice
+2. Clone the project repo to a directory of your choice

-**This instructions are to be executed in the directory just outside of the project folder (the directory into which you cloned the repo).**
+**These instructions are to be executed in the directory just outside of the project folder (the directory into which you cloned the repo).**

 3.  pip install virtualenv
 4. SetUp virtual env as follow